falcosecurity/charts/falco/README.md

 falco-kb55h   1/1     Running   0          3m12s   10.244.2.3   worker-node-2   <none>           <none>
 ```
 The cluster in our example has three nodes, one *control-plane* node and two *worker* nodes.
 The default configuration in `values.yaml` of our helm chart deploys Falco using a `daemonset`.
 That's the reason why we have one Falco pod in each node.
-> **Tip**: List all releases using `helm list`, a release is a name used to track a specific deployment
+> **Tip**: List Falco release using `helm list -n falco`, a release is a name used to track a specific deployment

 ### Falco, Event Sources and Kubernetes
 Starting from Falco 0.31.0 the [new plugin system](https://falco.org/docs/plugins/) is stable and production ready.
 The **plugin system** can be seen as the next step in the evolution of Falco.
-Historically, Falco monitored system events from the **kernel** trying to detect malicious behavior on Linux systems.
-It also had the capability to process k8s Audit Logs to detect suspicious activity in kubernetes clusters.
+Historically, Falco monitored system events from the **kernel** trying to detect malicious behaviors on Linux systems.
+It also had the capability to process k8s Audit Logs to detect suspicious activities in kubernetes clusters.
 Since Falco 0.32.0 all the related code to the k8s Audit Logs in Falco was removed and ported in a [plugin](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit).
 At the time being Falco supports different event sources coming from **plugins** or the **drivers** (system events).

 Note that **multiple event sources can not be handled in the same Falco instance**.
-For instance, you can not have Falco deployed leveraging **drivers** for syscalls events and at the same time load **plugins**.
+It means, you can not have Falco deployed leveraging **drivers** for syscalls events and at the same time loading **plugins**.
 Here you can find the [tracking issue](https://github.com/falcosecurity/falco/issues/2074) about multiple **event sources** in the same Falco instance.
 If you need to handle **syscalls** and **plugins** events than consider deploying different Falco instances, one for each use case.
 #### About the Driver